unopolicinglab/website/content/event/22-2-18-katz/index.md

 projects:
 ---

-Please join us in welcoming Dr. Katz to UNO on February 18, 2022.
+**Please note this event has been postponed due to COVID-19.
+We will update this page once it is rescheduled.**

 [Dr. Charles Katz](https://isearch.asu.edu/profile/24209) is the Watts Endowed Family Chair of the School of Criminology and Criminal Justice and Director of the [Center for Violence Prevention and Community Safety](https://cvpcs.asu.edu/) at Arizona State University.
 His work focuses on police transformation and strategic responses to crime.